-To let you know that essential oils, although looked at by many as useless witch medicine are based in scientific fact.
-They can and do impact actual physical processes in our bodies that result in decrease of migraine intensity and frequency.
+To let you know that essential oils, although looked at by many as useless witch medicine is based on scientific fact.
+They can and do impact actual physical processes in our bodies that result in a decrease of migraine intensity and frequency.

 I’m no doctor, but I can personally attest to the usefulness of essential oils for migraines.
 I swear by Rocky Mountain Oils.
-Specifically their migraine support blend, which has stopped or lessened more migraines than I can possibly count.
+Specifically, their migraine support blend has stopped or lessened more migraines than I can possibly count.